 Since 2012 I've been a member of the Art, Culture and Ethics in Black and White Network investigating and re-examining the issues and controversies surrounding 100 years of D.W.
 Griffth's The Birth of a Nation film.
 The network held three hugely successful symposia in 2014-15 at the Eccles Centre of the British Library, the Whitworth Art Gallery of the University of Manchester, and the International Slavery Museum in Liverpool.
-An edited collection of the work generated for the network - which includes art, installations, film and more traditional written scholarship - is currently being assembled with a view to 2017 publication.
+An edited collection influenced by the network (edited by myself, Doug Field and Jenny Barrett) has been accepted by MUP and is due for publication in 2019.

 At Manchester I was Assistant Associate Dean for Internationalisation in the Faculty of Humanities during 2015-16, developing partnerships and projects around the world, not least in the United States where a successful on-going relationship with Indiana University is now blossoming.
 I also contributed to the developing and on-going partnerships conjoining the Faculty and university with the universities of Melbourne, Amsterdam and Copenhagen.

 I received my undergraduate degree in Politics and History from the Manchester Metropolitan University in 1988, an MA in American History and Institutions from the University of Keele in 1990, and a PhD in California politics also from Keele in 1996.
 I have taught American Studies at Crewe and Alsager College (later Faculty of MMU), Keele and the Open University.
 I joined the staff at Manchester in 1994 and was Programme Director for American Studies from 2000-2003.
 Over extended periods between 2001 amd 2013 I was also Admissions Officer for English and American Studies and the American Studies MA Programme Director in 2014.